MartinLoeper/KAMP-DSL-Installer/README.md

     * Now you may go on writing more advanced KAMP rules!

 ## PART 3 (advanced- how to test the lookup and apply method)
-    * you may want to test the lookup method: Open the file src.RuleProviderImpl.java and remove the custom rule which was added via override (i.e. remove the whole override method invokation with the sample anonymous class)
+* Open the file src.RuleProviderImpl.java and remove the custom rule which was added via override (i.e. remove the whole override method invokation with the sample anonymous class)
 * create a subclass of the TestRule called 'MyTestRule' inside the src package
 * override the apply method
 * call the lookup method inside your overriden apply method
 * you may output the result to System.out: please note that it written to the outer Eclipse console
-    * you may also output the result via a message dialog, see sample call [... snippet url with the following contents...]
+* you may also output the result via a message dialog, see sample call:

 ```java
 final StringBuilder message = new StringBuilder();